-Christopher Hibbert is the Head of the Road Traffic Accident department and an Partner of Express Solicitors, having recently joined us in May 2018.
+Christopher Hibbert is a Partner in the Road Traffic Accident department at Express Solicitors, having joined us in May 2018.

 Chris works on a variety of cases involving Road Traffic Accidents, including those with difficult procedural nuances and Appeals.
 When asked about his role, Chris Commented “I take full advantage of the opportunities the rules and precedent provide, by interpreting them, by questioning them, and at times testing their meaning to accommodate what I need for my clients.
 I ignore and often disagree with anecdote, or the perceptions that seem to riddle the legal profession who make far too many assumptions about the way in which court will react to a particular point or issue.
 I have the courage and patience to ignore the easy option and take the far more difficult path if it helps my client or the practice.”